Have you ever planned something out so that it would make accomplishing an end goal easier? Maybe a to-do list of chores for the day?

-Building out ideal client profiles is the same idea — creating something in the short term that will help you market and sell to your audience in the long term.
+Building out and writing ideal client profiles is the same idea — creating something in the short term that will help you market and sell to your audience in the long term.

 Ideal client profiles are crucial for any account based marketing (ABM) strategy, and are important for understanding your customers better.